toybreaker/slavina/_pages/biography-and-exhibitions.md

 Born 24th August 1968
 Wellington, New Zealand
-Lives between Australia, Indonesia and the Pacific.
+Lives between Australia, New Zealand, Indonesia and the Pacific.

 ## Selected Solo Exhibitions